|Lovelady Fire & Rescue|

 Engine 7 is a 2008 pumper/tanker that holds 1000 gallons of water and pumps 1500gpm.
 This engine is our first out pumper from station 1 for structure fires.
 This apparatus contains a jet dump, forcible entry tools, air packs, and a collapsible drop tank.

 Brush 8 is a 1989 F250 and housed at station 1.
-In 2018 it was equipped with a new water tank and pump that can easily be taken out and moved to another vehicle if needed.
+In 2018 it was equipped with a new water tank and pump that can be taken out and moved to another vehicle if needed in the future.